muditbac/Optimization-Methods-In-Finance/README.md

   - Diversification Degree – Proportion Entropy and Max-K Stock
   - Investors Satisfaction Degree – S shaped Membership Function (for each objective)

-We used **genetic algorithms** to solve the resulted **multi-objective mixed-integer non-linear optimization problem**.
+We used **genetic algorithms** to solve the resulted **multi-objective non-linear integer programming problem**.
 We generated optimum frontier using **NSGA-II** and used vanilla genetic algorithm to solve derived single objective folmulations.

 ![Fuzzy Optimum Frontier](images/im3.png)